Chapter

 What does John 5:38 mean?

 Jesus has been explaining three forms of evidence to support His claims, in accordance with Jewish law (Numbers 35:30; Deuteronomy 17:6).
 The first two of these were human testimony from John the Baptist (John 5:33) and direct observations from His own miracles (John 5:36).
-Seeing miracles is a much more powerful evidence than human testimony.
+Seeing miracles is more influential than hearing human testimony.
 However, to the Jewish religious leaders, nothing should have been as effective as the evidence of God's written Word (John 5:37).
 And yet, these men are rejecting Jesus.
-According to the prior verse, they have not heard the voice of God, so they don't recognize the One God sent as His living message (John 1:18).
+According to the prior verse, they have not heard the voice of God (John 5:38), so they don't recognize the One God sent as His living message (John 1:18).

-This verse explains part of how that is possible.
+Scripture explains part of how that is possible.
 It's a simple thought that human beings often try to ignore: those who refuse to believe will not believe, evidence or not.
+This applies to any concept, but especially to personal issues such as faith.
 Jesus will point this out in a later discussion: a person cannot understand the gospel unless they are first obedient enough to hear from God (John 7:17).
-James, one of the earliest-written books of the New Testament, makes it clear that "knowing" is not the same as "trusting" (James 2:19), and so mere "knowledge" is not the same as saving faith (James 2:14).
+James, one of the earliest-written books of the New Testament, makes it clear that "knowing" is different from "trusting" (James 2:19), and so mere "knowledge" is different from saving faith (James 2:14).

 This, as Jesus will prove, is the core problem facing people such as the Pharisees.
 They are more interested in their own traditions (Matthew 15:6), power (John 11:48), and prestige (John 9:34) than the truth.
 So, even though they've been given all the evidence they need (John 9:41), they do not—they will not—believe (John 5:40).
 As upcoming verses will note, this is not a matter of knowledge, it is a question of will.